MetPX/sarracenia/doc/sr_subscribe.1.rst

    sr_subscribe log *myconfig*

 Where *myconfig* is the name of the running configuration.
-Log files are placed, as per the XDG Open Directory Specification, There will be a log file for each *instance* (download process) of an sr_subscribe process running the myflow configuration::
+Log files are placed as per the XDG Open Directory Specification.
+There will be a log file for each *instance* (download process) of an sr_subscribe process running the myflow configuration::

-   linux in linux: ~/.cache/sarra/log/sr_subscribe_myflow_0001.log
+   in linux: ~/.cache/sarra/log/sr_subscribe_myflow_01.log
-   Windows: FIXME? dunno.

 One can override placement on linux by setting the XDG_CACHE_HOME environment variable.